rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/pvc-manual-resize-cli.rst

 Inspect the PersistentVolumeClaims on this cluster (default namespace)

-Q1: How many PVC’s have been created?
+Q1: How many PVC's have been created?

 1. 2
 2. 5